Performance Testing for Mobile Apps: Ensuring Scalability Under Heavy Load

 1. Load Testing

-Load testing simulates typical and peak user traffic to see how the app performs under normal and expected peak loads.
-This helps identify potential bottlenecks or issues that could affect performance under high traffic.
-For instance, how does the app handle hundreds or thousands of concurrent users trying to access the same resource at once?
+A load test simulates regular and peak user traffic to see the application's performance under normal and expected peak conditions.
+The goal is to identify any semi-conspicuous potential bottlenecks or issues that could affect the system when dealing with high traffic.
+For example, how does the app stand up to hundreds or thousands of users trying to concurrently access the same resource?

 2. Stress Testing